The best 5 trading advice that you will ever need to read and follow to become successful in market.

 - Attend Seminars

-Once you start investing in your education, you will learn a lot of new things and instead of just applying them straight away with real money, apply with paper trading and verify what you can achieve and not what can be achieved.
+Once you start investing in your education, you will learn many new things, and instead of just applying them with real money, use paper trading and verify what you can achieve and not what can be achieved.

 5. Make the Rules and Follow them

-Every market participant (trader or investor) has his set of rules that he has developed over the years and needs to follow them each and every time he executes an order.
-You could be driven by market sentiments but then going back to the rules yet again is always important.
+Every market participant (trader or investor) has a set of rules he has developed over the years and needs to follow each time he executes an order.
+Of course, you could be driven by market sentiments, but returning to the rules is always essential.

-For Trading I have simple rules that I have even shared in my eBook here.
-I trade in few chart patterns like W, Higher Top Higher Bottom and break out chart pattern.
-Being a blogger I have been tempted for many chart patterns and after validating them, I didn’t find reasons to be moving away from my set of patterns.
+For Trading, I have simple rules that I have even shared in my eBook here.
+I trade in a few chart patterns like W, Higher Top, and Higher Bottom and break out chart patterns.
+As a blogger, I have been tempted by many chart patterns, and after validating them, I didn’t find reasons to move away from my set of patterns.

-For Investments I have even simpler rules that I could just share in an article on Fundamental Analysis.
+For Investments, I have even more straightforward rules that I could just share in an article on Fundamental Analysis.

-Conclusion: You can have your own set of rules and as long as you have verified them and they work for you.
+Conclusion: You can have your own rules as long as you have verified them and they work for you.

 Over to you

 Would you like to share any trading rules that you follow?
-What trading advice you like to share?
-Share your views in comments below.
+What trading advice do you want to share?
+Share your views in the comments below.